microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreview-create.md

 |Application                            | AccessReview.ReadWrite.All |

 The caller should also have `ProgramControl.ReadWrite.All` permission, so that after creating an access review it can create a [programControl](../resources/programcontrol.md).
-In addition, the signed in user or service principal must also be in a directory role that permits them to create an access review.
+In addition, the signed in user must also be in a directory role that permits them to create an access review.
 For more details, see the role and permission requirements for [access reviews](../resources/accessreviews-root.md).

 ## HTTP request
 <!-- { "blockType": "ignored" } -->